Native American Pottery Designs & Styles

 Native American Indian pottery reflects the richness and cultural diversity of the Southwestern pueblo peoples.
 The varied styles and designs of Pueblo pottery results from the different chemical compositions in the clays mined by each Pueblo, cultural beliefs and, of course, the artists’ imaginations and abilities.

-A Quick Guide to Native American Indian Pottery Designs
+A Quick Guide to Tribal Pottery Design Distinctions

 Each Pueblo’s pottery has unique characteristics, but it can be difficult to remember the right Pueblo-trademark associations.
 Here’s a quick guide to help you recognize pottery from the different Southwestern Pueblo traditions: